 On November 23, 2007, the British Columbia Securities Commission by which the Company is regulated, exempted Venture Issuers from certifying disclosure controls and procedures, as well as, Internal Controls over Financial Reporting as of December 31, 2007, and thereafter.
-Since the Company is a Venture Issuer, it is required to file basic certificates, which it has done for three months ended January 31, 2020.
-The Company makes no assessment relating to establishment and maintenance of disclosure controls and procedures as defined under National Instrument 52-109 as at January 31, 2020.
+Since the Company is a Venture Issuer, it is required to file basic certificates.
+The Company makes no assessment relating to establishment and maintenance of disclosure controls and procedures as defined under National Instrument 52-109.